conduktor/conduktor-gateway-demos/create-virtual-cluster/Readme.md

 Conduktor Gateway manages user access in a "user pool".

 You may wish to further configure the pool when in production, in this case Gateway requires a secret that is used to encrypt any tokens generated, which can be provided by setting the appropriate environment variable.

-For more information on setting environment varialbles or any other part of the configuration details, checkout the [docs site](https://docs.conduktor.io/).
+For more information on setting environment variables or any other part of the configuration details, checkout the [docs site](https://docs.conduktor.io/).

 You'll also see in the docker compose that Passthrough is set to false as we're turning on multi-tenancy.